circleci/circleci-docs/jekyll/_cci2/orbs-user-config.md

 Setting your platform version to work with orbs is a very simple process, requiring you to perform the following steps:

-1) Use CircleCI version 2.1 at the top of your `.circleci/config.yml` file.
+1. Use CircleCI version 2.1 at the top of your `.circleci/config.yml` file.

 `version: 2.1`

-**Note** If you do not already have Pipelines enabled, you'll need to go to **Project Settings -> Advanced Settings** and turn it on.
+**NOTE:** {% include snippets/enable-pipelines.md %}

-2) Add the `orbs` stanza below your version, thereby invoking the orb.
+2. Add the `orbs` stanza below your version, thereby invoking the orb.
 The example below shows how you can invoke the `aws-cli` orb.

 ```
 orbs:
   aws-cli: circleci/aws-cli@0.1.13
 ```

-3) Use the elements specific to your selected orb in your existing workflows and jobs.
+3. Use the elements specific to your selected orb in your existing workflows and jobs.

 ### Hello World Example